earthly/earthly/docs/basics/part-2-running-the-build.md

 # Running the build

-In this example, we can see two explicit targets: `build` and `docker`.
-In order to execute the build, we can run, for example:
+In the example `Earthfile` we have defined two explicit targets: `+build` and `+docker`.
+When we run Earthly, we can tell it to execute either target by passing the target name.
+In this case our docker target calls on our build target, so we can run both with:

 ```bash
 earthly +docker